sukesh1817/srec-hostel/README.md

 The project contains several folders, each serving a different purpose:

-- **/Modules**
+- **/public_html/student/**
-  Contains specific modules for handling different functionalities such as student registration, room allocation, fee management, etc.
+  Contains the files of student features such as food token booking, gate pass booking, raise compalint, etc.

-- **/Database**
+- **/public_html/staff/**
-  SQL scripts and database management files used to set up and manage the hostel database.
+  Contains the files of staff features such as food booking for events, accommodation booking, generate your bills, etc.

-- **/UI**
+- **/public_html/<ADMIN_NAME>-admin/**
-  Front-end components including HTML, CSS, and JavaScript files that manage the user interface.
+  Contains the files of hostel admin(Eg : women hostel admin), features such as manage student records, monitor student data such as food token booking, gate pass accept/reject  etc.

 - **/Backend**
-  Server-side logic written in [Python/Node.js/Java] to handle API requests, business logic, and database integrations.
+  Server-side logic written in [php] to handle API requests, business logic, and database integrations.

-- **/Config**
+- **/config/**
-  Configuration files including environment variables and credentials for system setup.
+  Configuration files including database and google oauth credentials for system setup.

-- **/Logs**
-  System logs for error tracking, system events, and performance monitoring.

 ## Features